Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 ### Potential constraints of the solution

 - What are the constraints for the solution architecture?
 Will it be able to handle future growth?
-- Is there a specific budget and/or timeframe that needs to be adhered to?
+- Is there a specific budget and/or timeframe (in case of a migration) that needs to be adhered to?
 - Are there complicated legacy systems that need to be migrated to the cloud/connected to the cloud?
 - Is the team managing this infrastructure properly staffed and/or trained to maintain this architecture?
 - Were there "nice to have" infrastucture pieces that were deprioritized due to constraints like cost?